Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Experimental Settings

 \subsection{Evaluation Tasks}

-As shown in Figure~\ref{fig3}, we evaluated our method on a benchmark of robotic control tasks interfaced by OpenAI Gym~\cite{62}.
-They included classic discrete control, like CartPole-v1, and more difficult continuous control, like HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2 running in the fast physics simulator MuJoCo~\cite{63}.
-Without modifying the environment or reward manually, the original CartPole-v1 task had an upper limit return of $500$.
+We evaluated our method on a benchmark of robotic control tasks interfaced by OpenAI Gym~\cite{brockman2016openai}, as shown in Fig.~\ref{fig3}.
+These tasks included classic discrete control tasks like CartPole-v1, as well as more challenging continuous control tasks such as HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, which were run in the fast physics simulator MuJoCo~\cite{todorov2012mujoco}.
+The original CartPole-v1 task had an upper limit return of $500$, without any manual modification to the environment or reward.